 Back in Italy, I enrolled in Rome's School of Comics, and later in the Academy of Fine of Arts, where I studied Painting and, some years later, graduated with Honors.
 I entered the world of work as an inker, graphic designer and colourist for various publishers (listed below). ,Then when I was 21, I started a blog that became - four years later - my first novel: "Elenoir" .

 Since then, I've spent my life inventing characters, illustrating comics, writing books (many of which are available in several languages on Amazon) and exploring as much of the world as I can.
-I've travelled and lived in Belgium, France, Greece, Israel, Mexico, Palestine, Portugal, Turkey, United States, Uruguay, and Great Britain (where I now live.
-In London.
-It's very big.).
+I've travelled and lived in Belgium, France, Greece, Israel, Mexico, Palestine, Portugal, Turkey, United States, Uruguay, Great Britain and Morocco (where I now live.
+In Rabat.
+It's very sunny.).
 And Spain, where I spent a whole month marching from the very south of France across the north of Spain on the Camino de Santiago, where I met wonderful people, saw amazing things and really hurt my feet.
-You can read all about my adventure in my most recently published book (only in Italian, so far) "Avventure sul Cammino di Santiago" .
-The publisher describes it as "funny, deep and full of emotion".
-Which is very nice of them.

 In my free time, I love to continue exploring the world, visiting exhibitions, practising yoga, and running.
 I've also developed a strange new obsession with learning ancient skills like pottery, basket weaving, and making bread.
 You never know, they might come in useful one day.

-• Un anno per cambiare la tua vita • The Blank Room • Storia dei miei piedi • Avventure sul Cammino di Santiago • La Luna (children's book - also available in English) • Piccola guida per Santiago de Compostela (also available in English and Spanish) • Elenoir (series) • I racconti di Poe (comic book) • Closed (written by Orazio Guarino) • Vortix (written by Orazio Guarino) • Forest • Somnium (also available in English and French)
+• Elsie's Perfect Day (comic book - only in English language) • Christine nelle luci del Nord • Elsie presenta: Ricette e Segreti per un perfetto Afternoon Tea (also available in English) • Un anno per cambiare la tua vita • 10 buone ragioni per (non) fare l'Artista • The Blank Room • Storia dei miei piedi • Avventure sul Cammino di Santiago • La Luna (children's book - also available in English) • Piccola guida per Santiago de Compostela (also available in English and Spanish) • Elenoir (series) • I racconti di Poe (comic book) • Closed (written by Orazio Guarino) • Vortix (written by Orazio Guarino) • Forest • Somnium (also available in English and French)

 • Edizioni dei Cammini • Nous • Aurea • Foschi • Feltrinelli • Star Comics • 001 Edizioni • E-servizi • Free Books